nginx/unit-docs/source/howto/cakephp.rst

                   "type": "php",
                   "targets": {
                       "direct": {
-                          "root": ":nxt_term:`/path/to/app/webroot/ <Path to the webroot/ directory; use a real path in your configuration>`"
+                          "root": ":nxt_ph:`/path/to/app/webroot/ <Path to the webroot/ directory; use a real path in your configuration>`"
                       },

                       "index": {
-                          "root": ":nxt_term:`/path/to/app/webroot/ <Path to the webroot/ directory; use a real path in your configuration>`", "script": ":nxt_term:`index.php <All requests are handled by a single script>`" }
+                          "root": ":nxt_ph:`/path/to/app/webroot/ <Path to the webroot/ directory; use a real path in your configuration>`", "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" }
                   }
               }